 It such a great sight. mercurial Pollen on the back legs of the bees.
 Even better when it is Feb and only 10 degress.
 The pollen was a very brigh white colour.
 Not a huge amount coming back but at least they were finding something. tn Does anyone know what it might be.
 My pollen chart says Hazel pollen is white and the http://tinyurl.com/c9todd says maple is light.

 A few bees walking around the top of the frames.
-I am giving them a few clean brood frames form the bees to populate.

 Look at the little claws on the tarsals.

 Here is a brood box with dummy sections on the side of 5 frames.

 I put this on top of a colony to get the bees of the old comb and onto the new clean comb.

 After harvesting a super of honey I gave the bees back the empty wet frames for them to lick clean.
 I did this first thing this morning which sent the bees into a frenetic buzz looking for the source of this amazing food.
 This meant loads of foragers went looking for it outside the hive. kwazi It took them about an hour to realise that the food was not outside the hive but inside the hive above the clearing board.
 During that hour I had hundreds (or so it seemed) of bees checking out the porch, roshe run kitchen,